-Co-organized by the Center and the University of New Mexico, this interdisciplinary symposium explores emerging Holocaust research on historical trauma and its aftermaths, as well as current research on these topics in the American Southwest and its borderlands.
+Co-organized by the Mandel Center and the University of New Mexico, this interdisciplinary symposium explored emerging Holocaust research on historical trauma and its aftermaths, as well as current research on these topics in the American Southwest and its borderlands.

 New Research and Resources on Children and the Holocaust